For many small business owners, there’s no question that they should be building a presence on Instagram.

 Okabashi, for example, has great product posts that associate a relaxed and zen feeling with their flip flops:

-2. Convert customers with shoppable posts
+2. Convert customers with product tags

 3. Take followers behind-the-scenes